Personal Accident Insurance

 Who is Covered?

 Employees do not have to enroll in this service.
 As a participant in your employer’s Group Personal Accident insurance plan through Cigna, you are automatically covered.
-Covered family members include your spouse or domestic partner, and dependent children.
+Covered family members include your spouse and dependent children.

 Cigna Secure Travel offers the following services: